Menu

 1 - Tighten the trucks:

-You can tighten the trucks of your board by rotating the kingpin nut(the center nut on a truck) in clockwise direction.
+You can tighten the trucks of your board by rotating the kingpin nut(the center nut on a truck) in clockwise direction using the T tool.
 This will tighten the truck and reduce the freedom of movement of the axle.
 This is the most easiest way to reduce the wheel bite and also a reference to calibrate your board as per your physique.

 2 - Truck profile: